wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 Island.
 Inter-island distances between Western and Eastern Indian Islands, and the smaller islands around them, are shorter than those between Fogo Island and others (Figure 2).
-It is possible that caribou display natal philopatry (e.g. Larue et al. 2018) to some of the smaller islands and thus are more likely to swim between them more frequently than animals that were born, ospend most of their time, on Fogo Island.
+It is possible that caribou display natal philopatry (e.g. Larue et al. 2018) to some of the smaller islands and thus are more likely to swim between them more frequently than animals that were born, or spend most of their time, on Fogo Island.
 The forage limitation hypothesis is generally thought to apply uniformly across populations, but individual caribou could evaluate the costs and benefits of swimming to another island differently.
-It is possible that some individuals, in our case ~10%, considered swimming to be less costly or perceived competition or predation more acutely than their conspecifics.
+It is possible that some individuals, in our case \~10%, considered swimming to be less costly or perceived competition or predation more acutely than their conspecifics.

-For several decades after their introduction to Fogo Island, the caribou population did not exceed ~100 individuals (Bergerud and Mercer 1989, Newfoundland and Labrador Wildlife Division, unpublished data).
-During the 1990s, population density reached 300 animals and it is unknown when caribou began to occupy other islands, although anecdotal evidence suggests it was during the 1990s.
+For several decades after their introduction to Fogo Island, the caribou population did not exceed \~100 individuals (Bergerud and Mercer 1989, Newfoundland and Labrador Wildlife Division, unpublished data).
+During the 1990s, population density reached \~300 animals and it is unknown when caribou began to occupy other islands, although anecdotal evidence suggests it was during the 1990s.
 We surmise that as competition among conspecifics increased along with population size, density-dependent habitat selection resulted in expansion of the population to nearby